• Skip to primary navigation

 Main steps for making rhubarb muffins.

-• Make 24 mini muffins instead of 12 regular size muffins.
+• Make mini muffins: Want bite-sized treats?
+This recipe can make 24 mini muffins instead of 12 regular ones—perfect for lunchboxes or little hands.

 🍴 Serving suggestions